-The exterior follows a more neogothic style in line with the original medieval castle (Martin I) that once existed at the site.
+The exterior follows predominantly a neo-Gothic style, which is in line with the original medieval castle Martin I that once existed at the site.

-The estate’s interior follows a more modernist design where Gaudi’s true naturalistic style shines in all its glory.
+The estate’s interior has a Modernist design where Gaudi’s true naturalistic style shines in all its glory.
 Colored glass, white plastered walls, and iron details all flirt with each other inside Casa Figueres.

 Gaudi not only superbly blended Neogothic style and Art Nouveau.
 He also managed to restore the medieval palace’s remnants that are nowadays part of the mansion’s grounds.

 Once you enter, pay particular attention to the ceilings.
 Most of them represent the so-called Catalan arch, which uses a structure of overlaid layers of bricks.